Mario Voigt

-Mario Voigt (born 8 February 1977) is a German politician of the Christian Democratic Union (CDU) who has served as a leader of the CDU in the Landtag of Thuringia since 2020.
-He has been a member of the Landtag since 2009.
+Mario Voigt (born 8 February 1977) is a German politician of the Christian Democratic Union (CDU) who has been serving as the Minister-President of Thuringia since December 2024.
+He has also served as the leader of the CDU in the State Parliament of Thuringia (Landtag) since 2020.
+He has been a member of the State Parliament since 2009.
 He previously served as co-deputy leader of the Thuringian CDU from 2014 to 2020, and general-secretary of the party from 2010 to 2014.

 Early life and education

 Voigt obtained his Abitur in 1995 at the Ernst-Abbe-Gymnasium in his home city of Jena.
 From 1995 to 1996 he did Zivildienst (community service) at the Friedrich Schiller University Hospital.
-He then studied political science, public law and modern history at the universities of Jena, Bonn, and Charlottesville in the United States from 1997 to 2003.
+He then studied political science, public law and modern history at the universities of Jena and Bonn and at the University of Virginia in the United States from 1997 to 2003.
 He received his PhD in political science at the Chemnitz University of Technology in 2008.
 He received a scholarship from the Konrad Adenauer Foundation.